Minhluu2911/Managing-Environment-In-Python/README.md

     5. To install python and multiple package
     ``conda create -n [name] python=3.6 scipy=0.15.0 astroid babel``

-2. **Create an environment from .yml file**:
+2. **Create an environment from .yml and .txt file**:
-    1. Create an environment from the example.yml file with name in file .yml ``conda env create -f [example.yml]``
+    1. Create an environment from the example.yml file ``conda env create -f [example.yml]``
+    2. Create an environment from the example.txt file ``conda install --file [example.txt]`` or ``pip install -r [example.txt]``
-    1. Create an environment from the example.yml file with your specific name ``conda env create -n [name] -f [example.yml]``
+    3. Create an environment from the example.yml file with your specific name ``conda env create -n [name] -f [example.yml]``
-    3. Save current environment to the file
+    4. Save current environment to the file
     ``conda env export > [example.yml]``

 3. **Remove an environment**
     1. In many case that some envs you do not remember those name.
 You can see all the envs by the command: